-Year/1 credit per semester Prerequisites: Completion of 2 semester of Physical Education and improvement in body strength.
+Year/1 credit per semester

+Prerequisites: Completion of 2 semester of Physical Education and An IHSAA physical form on file prior to participation

-An IHSAA physical form on file prior to participation This course is designed to enhance muscular strength and cardiovascular conditioning.
+This course is designed to enhance muscular strength and cardiovascular conditioning.
 The class is provided for those students who participate in interscholastic athletics and/or students who are serious about improving their physical abilities.
 Students will gain a basic knowledge of various workouts, cardiovascular conditioning and nutrition strategies through participation.
-Assessment will be based on physical testing, cardiovascular endurance and
+Assessment will be based on physical testing, cardiovascular endurance and improvement in body strength.

-WORLD LANGUAGES
+WORLD LANGUAGES DEPARTMENT COURSE OFFERINGS